PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 PHP_QA_CI_PHP_EXECUTABLE: /usr/bin/php${{ matrix.php-version }}

-The pipeline works equally well with other CI systems like GitLab CI, Jenkins, or Bitbucket Pipelines.
+The pipeline works just as well with GitLab CI, Jenkins, or Bitbucket Pipelines.
 The consistent interface means your local development experience matches your CI environment exactly.

 Real-World Benefits